 The Skymaster was primarily used for forward air control, guiding close air support for attack aircraft assisting Allied ground forces.

-In 1966, the O-2A replaced the O-1 Bird Dog aircraft.
-Fully equipped with wing pylons to carry flares, rockets and minigun pods, these aircraft were used during the Vietnam War and could withstand an onslaught from small arms fire and return the pilot safely.
-Super Skymasters would fly from South Vietnam and Thailand into Laos, Cambodia and North Vietnam to direct air strikes or gather reconnaissance information.
+In 1966, the O-2A replaced the O-1 Bird Dog as a forward air control (FAC) aircraft.
+Fully equipped with wing pylons to carry flares, rockets, and minigun pods during the Vietnam War, these aircraft could encounter and confront an onslaught from small arms fire and return the pilot to safety.
+As essential members of FAC squadrons, Super Skymasters would fly from South Vietnam and Thailand into Laos, Cambodia, and North Vietnam to direct air strikes or gather reconnaissance information and deliver it back to fighter squadrons and ground troops.

 Serial Number: 68-10853